elixir-saas/phx-hook/packages/drag-drop-detector/README.md

 ## Attributes

-* `data-active-class`: Class to be added to the element when it is dragged over, overrides `activeClass`.
+* `data-drag-target`: Set to `"window"` to detect dragging anywhere in the window, instead of just over the hook element.
+Useful for creating a global drag & drop upload experience.

 ## TailwindCSS